xdevplatform/oauth2.0-bot/README.md

 ## Tutorial
-To learn more about this code sample check out [our tutorial which walks you through the steps to create this bot]().
+To learn more about this code sample, check out [our tutorial which walks you through the steps to create this bot]().